Ever feel like you need a little comic relief? Me too.

 So I casually pointed to the coat and said, “Mark, you need a….a….”

 Now, it was at this very moment that the clarity with which I had previously assessed the situation, suddenly escaped me.
 I knew in my head that I wanted to offer to locate some type of hook or hanger or other handy device on which to store his coat.

 But the simple sentence that was so nicely put together in my brain somehow did not roll so smoothly off my lips.

 In my desperate attempt to appear calm, cool and collected even as I stuttered and sputtered, the words “hook” and “hanger” got horribly mixed up in my brain and I finally (and LOUDLY…I was nervous you know) blurted out, “Mark, you need a hooker!”

 Oh yes, yes I did.

-I stood in horror, of course, realizing how positively UN-family-friendly it was that I just suggested my boss hire a prostitute.
+I stood in horror of course, realizing how positively UN-family-friendly it was that I just suggested my boss hire a prostitute.
 Within earshot of about 25+ of his colleagues.
-Many of whom knew I was a pastor's wife at the time which totally added to my testimony, don't you think?
+Many of whom knew I was a pastor’s wife at the time which totally enhanced my testimony, don’t you think?

-As I begged God to add me to the ranks of Enoch and Elijah, Mark quickly responded with a casual sweep of his hand, "Oh, don't we all."
+As I begged God to add me to the ranks of Enoch and Elijah and beam me up quickly, Mark responded without missing a beat and with a casual sweep of his hand, “Oh, don’t we all.”

-Um, well not exactly, but if I can't be instantly transported to heaven, I'll take it.
+Um, well not exactly, but if I can’t be instantly transported to heaven, I guess I’ll take it.

 Epilogue: I’m happy to report all that was lost was my pride.